The

 There are several problems with using such a computer:

-right program can make things quite complicated.
-Not
+running the right program can make things quite

-dragging along a portable power source or plenty of spare
+portable power source or plenty of spare batteries when used

-fragile and has to be put in a safe place during operation
+and has to be put in a safe place during operation and

 transportation whilst being in the way of everything!

-- Not all computers are created equal.
-While
+- Not all computers/sound cards are created equal.

-filtering can be done with a rather modest computer (an 800
+While audio filtering can be done with a rather modest

 rate of computers' sound cards can vary all over

-audio to the sampling rate used by the program.
-This
+to the sampling rate used by the program.
+This latter

 effect stems from the fact that modern operating systems

-Windows XP, Vista and 7 (tm)) typically run
+(such as Windows XP, Vista and 7 (tm)) typically run the

-the sound card at only one sampling rate,
+sound card at only one sampling rate, usually

 exact.
 Low-end portable computers seem to be

-the sampling rate!
-The problem with this is
+sampling rate!
+The problem with this is that if you

-in error - you may have to (somehow) input correction
+- and your sampling rate is in error - you may have to

 error!
 Of the above programs, the MMSoft and Spectrum

-means of having the user input sample-rate correction
+Lab have means of having the user input sample-rate

 - Not real-time.
 In some cases there may be a

-delay between the input and output audio.
-This can
+bit of delay between the input and output audio.
+This

-aiming or other things that require instant feedback, but it
+can complicate aiming or other things that require instant

-be confusing when feedback or crosstalk is encountered
+feedback, but it can also be confusing when feedback or

-transmit and receive audio and the operator has to deal with
+audio and the operator has to deal with an "echo."

 Figure 2: